-Singapore: Through choppy waters with an eye on the future Asia Pacific Economic Outlook, Q3 2016
+Singapore: Through choppy waters with an eye on the future has been added to your bookmarks.

 Singapore faces both the cyclical problem of weak global demand as well as the structural problems of an ageing population and competition from economies that have a cost advantage.
 Though the latter could be tackled through transition to value creation and higher value addition, increasing labor costs and muted productivity growth are significant barriers.